Launch Your Online Business in Just 7 Days

 Or worse, that using a variety of keywords that don’t match your content so that it matches more search keywords will have the same effect.

 This is terribly false!

-Not only does keyword stuffing ruin your user’s experience, but it is also condemned by search engines.
+Not only does keyword stuffing ruin your user’s experience, but it's also condemned by search engines.

-If you are caught doing this, you can be charged with a Google penalty that will remove your page from SERPs altogether.
+If you're caught doing this, you can be charged with a Google penalty that will remove your page from SERPs altogether.